vercel/vercel/packages/edge/docs/interfaces/ExtraResponseInit.md

 • `Optional` **headers**: `HeadersInit`

-These headers will be sent to the user response along with the response headers from the origin
+These headers will be sent to the user response along with the response headers from the origin.

 #### Defined in